Skip to main content

 • Condition: a condition is basically a randomized string value which can be selected based on various criteria.
 Currently used for controlling what type of mob a mob spawner has and the loot tables for chests.

 • Worldstyle: from the world style the city style is selected based on biomes.
-In addition, the worldstyle can also change the chance of cities depending on biomes.
+In addition, the worldstyle can also change the chance of cities depending on biomes and control the appearence of scattered features.

 • Citystyle: a city style represents how a city is generated.
 It controls the buildings, fountains, parks, stairs, as well as the width of the street, restrictions on building height and depth, and various blocks used by the world generator.
 The city style also controls the palette style.